FATHER ANNE

 • Pope Francis has expanded the participation of women, naming women to positions of leadership, including subsecretaries for the Dicastery for Laity, Family and Life; the Director of the Vatican Museum; and positions on the Council for the Economy.

 The Pope and bishops are prayerful men who endure great stress to lead a worldwide Church.
+They have backed the entire Church into a corner with the irrational attachment to the teaching on ordination.
+Let us help them find the way out.

 Women Priests Exist(ed)